microsoft/ComplianceUtility/Manual-Win.md

 This parameter collects the labels and policy definitions (with detailled label actions and policy rules) from your [Microsoft Purview compliance portal](https://learn.microsoft.com/en-us/microsoft-365/compliance/microsoft-365-compliance-center?view=o365-worldwide).
 Those with encryption and those with content marking only.

 Results are written into log file [LabelsAndPolicies.log](#labels-and-policies-log) in the subfolder "Collect" of the Logs folder, and you can also have a CLP subfolder with the Office CLP policy.

+> [!TIP]
+> You can use the resulting log file to create exact copies of the label and policy settings for troubleshooting purposes, e.g. in test environments.

 > **Note:**
 >